hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2018.md

 cContent5: " India is famous for the street food.
 The sights of people thronging to eat delicious food.
 Street food has always stood as a highlight in our country.
 It brings people from different backgrounds closer, no matter the culture or the religion."

-cHead6: "Celebration of the indian culture:"
+cHead6: "Celebration of the indian culture"

 cContent6: "Indian culture symbolizes family, traditional colors and huge gatherings and mouthwatering food.
 It is also about people celebrating together, the aftermath of the festivals and what a common man goes through.
 We have showcased this in a fun humorous illustrations with vibrant color and comic scenes."

-cHead7: "Comical way of awareness:"
+cHead7: "Comical way of awareness"

 cContent7: " Our goal was to send out a social message of preserving  our culture and creating awareness on civic responsibilities.
 What better way than to add a little humor to convey the message.
 The idea was to instill this idea of accountability for our surrounding and have a lasting impression on the audience."